This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

 Additional expenses

-The good thing is that most cities in Croatia (except for maybe Zagreb) are very walkable – or at least a bike will do.
+The good thing is that most cities in Croatia are walkable – or at least a bike will do.

 Can you live in Croatia on €1,000 per month?